ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 - `arr_scores` — scores prediction model gives.
 - `arr_labels` — labels of samples, usually 1 for positive sample and 0 for negative sample.
 - `scale` - Optional.
-Whether to return the normalized area.
+Decides whether to return the normalized area.
 If false, returns the area under the (True Positives) TP x (False Positives) FP curve instead.
 Default value: true.
 [Bool]
 - `arr_partial_offsets` - Optional.
-Array of four integers for calculating a partial area under the ROC curve (equivalent to a vertical band of the ROC space) instead of the whole AUC.
+An [Array](../data-types/array.md) of four integers for calculating a partial area under the ROC curve (equivalent to a vertical band of the ROC space) instead of the whole AUC.
 This option is useful for distributed computation of the ROC AUC.
 The array must contain the following elements [`higher_partitions_tp`, `higher_partitions_fp`, `total_positives`, `total_negatives`].
     - `higher_partitions_tp`: The number of positive labels in the higher-scored partitions.
     - `higher_partitions_fp`: The number of negative labels in the higher-scored partitions.
     - `total_positives`: The total number of positive samples in the entire dataset.